pschaus/book_lepl1402/source/part1.rst

 If/Else statements
 ------------------

-As you have seen in the examples for :code:`break` and :code:`continue`, Java has an if statement that is very similar to the one in Python.
+As you have seen in some of the examples above, Java has an :code:`if` statement that is very similar to the one in Python.
 Here is an example that counts the number of negative and positive values in an array:

 ..  code-block:: java